microsoft/playwright/docs/src/api/class-locatorassertions.md

 ### option: LocatorAssertions.toBeInViewport.ratio
+* since: v1.31
+- `ratio` <[float]>

 The minimal ratio of the element to intersect viewport.
-Element's ratio should be **strictly greater** than this number.
+Element's ratio should be strictly greater than this number.
 Defaults to `0`.

 ### option: LocatorAssertions.toBeInViewport.timeout = %%-js-assertions-timeout-%%
 * since: v1.31

 ## async method: LocatorAssertions.toBeVisible